Lurk/ac2023/readme.md

 That Idea about speed was bad.
 I spend too much time figuring out how to measure rate of expansion, and none of my measurements made sense.
-Anyway, working idea - instead of actually expanding the universe you can gather position of galaxies and just manipulate those positions.
+Anyway, working idea - instead of actually expanding the universe you can gather position of galaxies andjust manipulate those positions.

 Will not rewrite the first part.